mialkin/docs/tools/docker/docker.md

 ## Installing

-Once Docker is installed, you need to add your user to the docker group (otherwise you’d have to run all docker commands with sudo, which could lead to security issues):
+Once Docker is installed, you need to add your user to the docker group (otherwise you’d have to run all docker commands with `sudo`, which could lead to security issues):

 ```bash
 sudo usermod -aG docker $USER